 On 30 and 31 January 2025, (future) teachers and other stakeholders from the fields of school, inclusion and open educational resources visited Graz.
 During their study visit, the participants from Estonia, Italy, Norway, Austria and Spain visited two primary schools in Graz.
 They took part in lessons, observed inclusive teaching practices and talked to school leaders and (inclusion) teachers about ideas and their own practices.

-In the evening of the first day, the participants also had the opportunity to find common ground outside of inclusive practice and get to know each other better over dinner.
+On the evening of the first day, the participants also had the opportunity to find common ground away from the practical side of things and get to know each other better over dinner.

-In the closing session on 31.01.2025, the participants shared their thoughts, impressions and highlights of the study trip and collected takeaways for their own pedagogical professionalisation.
-Despite all the differences that the participants recognised with regard to the educational resources in their respective countries, they also identified a number of shared ideas and convictions on how inclusive education can succeed in different teaching situations.
+In the closing session on 31.01.2025, the participants shared their thoughts, impressions and highlights of the study visit and collected takeaways for their own pedagogical professionalisation.
+Despite all the differences that the participants recognised with regard to the educational resources in their respective countries, they also identified a number of common ideas and convictions on how inclusive education can succeed in different teaching situations.

 The first EQui-T international networking event took place on 11 December.